Find the Right Person with The Whole Mind Interviewing Process

 Our Philosophy

-Many people find our practices to be unconventional because we address what others miss.
-For example, we use instinct tools to determine how a candidate operates in order to assess job fit rather than just looking at job history.
+Many people find our practices unconventional because we address what others overlook.
+For example, we use instinct tools to determine how a candidate operates, assessing job fit rather than just reviewing job history.

-Hiring and training the wrong person costs an organization up to the amount of one year’s salary in time and expenses during the first year of employment.
-That’s why we do our best to challenge the integration of best selection and hiring practices.
+Hiring and training the wrong person can cost an organization up to one year’s salary in time and expenses during the first year of employment.
+That’s why we strive to integrate the best selection and hiring practices.

-The average person changes careers three times - and usually for the better.
-Often college degrees are chosen with little consideration for career satisfaction and personal fit.
-In light of this, we believe that the best candidates are often overlooked because Human Resources reviews a resume, but does not consider how a person will successfully perform.
+The average person changes careers three times—and usually for the better.
+Often, college degrees are chosen with little consideration for career satisfaction and personal fit.
+In light of this, we believe that the best candidates are frequently overlooked because Human Resources reviews a resume, but does not consider how a person will successfully perform.
 Just because a candidate started in another industry doesn’t mean that she won’t succeed in yours.
-In fact, knowledge transfer from other industries can be the purpose of gaining a strategic hire that brings you new innovative applications and fills voids of abilities in your organization.
+In fact, knowledge transfer from other industries can be the purpose of gaining a strategic hire that brings you new innovative applications and fills the voids of abilities in your organization.
 Additionally, people’s attitudes and interests change when they are doing what they enjoy.

 These realities make it imperative to broaden your organization’s skills and abilities for assessing people.